 Health Disparities, Policy and Systems Reform; Social Welfare and the Welfare State; Organization Studies

-Quality, Safety, and Comparative Effectiveness Research Training in Primary Care (QSCERT) Fellow.
+Fellow, Quality, Safety, and Comparative Effectiveness Research Training Program (QSCERT).
+(Current)

-UC Davis Office of Graduate Studies, Graduate Fellowship.
+Graduate Fellowship, UC Davis Office of Graduate Studies.
 Fall quarter 2015, 2014.

-UC Davis Center for Poverty Research, Graduate Research Fellow.
+Graduate Research Fellow, UC Davis Center for Poverty Research.
 Winter 2012.

 Bank of America, Local Hero Award.
 2005.

 PhD, Sociology.
-University of California, Davis. (expected August 2016)
+University of California, Davis.
+August 2016

 MA, Social Work.
-California State University, Sacramento.
-2002
+California State University.
+Sacramento.
+June 2002

 I study health and health care policy, exploring structural inequality and